LukasMias/LukasMias.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
-My name is Lukas Miaskiwskyi, mathematical physicist by training, and this is my online presence.
+I am Lukas Miaskiwskyi, PhD, mathematical physicist by training, and this is my online presence.
-After finishing my M.Sc. at the Julius Maximilian University of Würzburg in 2018, I moved to the Netherlands to start my PhD under supervision of Prof. Dr. Bas Janssens, on the topic of cohomology & projective representation theory of infinite-dimensional Lie algebras of geometric origin – or, in less scary (but still a little scary) terms: the mathematics of symmetries in quantum systems.
+After finishing my M.Sc. at the Julius Maximilian University of Würzburg in 2018, I moved to the Netherlands to start my PhD under supervision of Dr. Bas Janssens, on the topic of cohomology & projective representation theory of infinite-dimensional Lie algebras of geometric origin – or, in less scary (but still a little scary) terms: the mathematics of symmetries in quantum systems.

 <hr>